MathisFederico/LearnRL/README.md

 # LearnRL
 A library to learn and test reinforcement learning algorithms

-# Soon Realease 1 will be up !
+# Soon Release 1 will be up !

 ## General framework for reinforcement learning agents